 A licensed vendor must be used whether royalties are required or not.
 Please remember that the University's marks may not be altered in any way.
 You may not incorporate the University's marks with a commercial vendor's mark.

 The UNC Charlotte Trademark Licensing Program is committed to protecting UNC Charlotte's trademarks and the reputation they represent.
-We work with IMG College Licensing and law enforcement agencies to enforce our trademark rights.
-No use of UNC Charlotte trademarks is permitted without written consent of the UNC Charlotte Trademark Licensing Program or Publications Office.
-Any information regarding possible trademark infringement should be reported to Harrison Polk at Harrison.firstname.lastname@example.org or 770-956-0520.
+We work with CLC Collegiate Licensing Company and law enforcement agencies to enforce our trademark rights.
+No use of UNC Charlotte trademarks is permitted without the written consent of the UNC Charlotte Trademark Licensing Program or Publications Office.
+Any information regarding possible trademark infringement should be reported to Tom Kehoe at email@example.com.

 Look for the label.
 Every vendor who is licensed is required to attach the "Officially Licensed Collegiate Products" label shown here.
 Be sure that the item you purchase is as authentic as your support for UNC Charlotte.
 And because each licensed vendor returns a portion of the money paid for the item to the University, purchasing only items that are licensed supports UNC Charlotte.
 Please support the vendors that support our University.
 Look for the label!

-IMG College Licensing (IMG) is the licensing representative for UNC Charlotte.
-IMG is responsible for administering the licensing program, including processing applications, collecting royalties, enforcing trademarks and pursuing new market opportunities.
-IMG may be contacted at imgcollegelicensing.com or by contacting our representative, Harrison Polk, at Harrison.email@example.com or 770-956-0520.
+CLC Collegiate Licensing Company is the licensing representative for UNC Charlotte.
+CLC is responsible for administering the licensing program, including processing applications, collecting royalties, enforcing trademarks and pursuing new market opportunities.
+CLC may be contacted at firstname.lastname@example.org or by contacting our representative, Tom Kehoe, at email@example.com.